rhosen/goynapin/content/english/products/product-18.md

 draft: false
 ---

-🌸 Introducing the **Tiny Plumeria Hair Claw (Single)** — a sweet, subtle way to style your hair.
+🌸 Introducing the Tiny Plumeria Hair Claw (Single) — a sweet, subtle way to style your hair.

-✨ This is **one small plumeria-shaped hair claw**, designed for light styling: perfect for securing bangs, baby hairs, or small twists.
-Its compact size adds a **hint of floral charm** without overpowering your look.
+✨ This is one small plumeria-shaped hair claw, designed for light styling: perfect for securing bangs, baby hairs, or small twists.
+Its compact size adds a hint of floral charm without overpowering your look.

-🔹 Available in **six colors**: blue, pink, purple, yellow, orange, and white — so you can match, contrast, or collect them all.
+🎨 Available in six colors: blue, pink, purple, yellow, orange, and white — so you can match, contrast, or collect them all.

-🔗 Lightweight and easy to use, it’s ideal for everyday wear, school, or pairing with other claws for a curated, layered effect.
+📎 Lightweight and easy to use, it’s ideal for everyday wear, school, or pairing with other claws for a curated, layered effect.

 💖 A tiny detail that brings joy — great for soft, romantic styles or adding a playful accent to your hair.